FirstLegoLeague/launcher/docs/userguide.md

 When running the software for the 1st time, you might get a message regarding the Windows Defender Firewall.
 Press `Allow Access` for the software to work properly.

+Note that when installing a new version (for example one with new features or bug fixes), the tournamnet data and scores are preserved.
+There is a `Delete Tournament Data` button in [Tournament Settings](#tournament)

 ### Modules

 1. [**Launcher:**](#launcher) provides a panel through which the user opens the other modules.
 Module configuration is done from the launcher.